 MCAT and CASPer

 Some medical schools in Ontario and Quebec are among the list of medical schools that don’t require the MCAT to be admitted, but a strong MCAT score can still add to your chances.
-While the MCAT is intimidating, you can use an MCAT prep course or an MCAT tutor to help you study for and ace this exam.
+While the MCAT is intimidating, you can use professional MCAT prep to help you study for and ace this exam.

 Similarly, some medical schools in Canada will require applicants to take the CASPer test.
-A CASPer test prep course and practice questions are a good way to prepare for this one.
+CASPer prep and practice CASPer questions are a good way to prepare for this one.
 Get to know the CASper test question categories and types and practice with each.
 Your score on CASPer will factor into your application, so its essential to do well.

 Reference letters